123lloo11/SenescenceBioKG/README.md

 ## Run SenescenceBioKG Explorer

-From the repository root:
+From the `SenescenceBioKG_PUBLIC` directory:

 ```bash
 Rscript explorer/run_explorer.R
 ```

 The Explorer loads only public evidence metadata.
-When a verbatim passage is unavailable it directs the user to the DOI and PDF location.
+When a verbatim passage is unavailable, it directs the user to the DOI and PDF location.

 ## Competency queries